cjlin8787/112-1-IAI-HW5/README.md

         * [10 Points] finish `def predict_prob(dataloader)`.
         * [10 Points] finish `def predict(dataloader)`.
         * [10 Points] finish `def evalution(y_true, y_pred)`.
-    * Note that the provided sample data is very imbalance, please check [FastSpeech-FloWaveNet](https://github.com/dn070017/FastSpeech-FloWaveNet) for data generation.
+    * Note that the provided sample data is very imbalance, please check [FastSpeech-FloWaveNet](https://github.com/cjlin8787/FastSpeech-FloWaveNet) for data generation.
-        * [10 Points] setup environment and generate 5 audio (2 points for each file) based on your custom text prompt.
+        * [10 Points] setup environment and generate at least 5 audio (2 points for each file) based on your custom text prompt.
     * Model evaluation on held-out test set.
         * 30 × (Accuracy - 0.5).
 * Please check `dataset.py` for the definition of `Dataset`. `main.py` for the main training and prediction workflow.